imgurmeet4u/Github-Task2-Task3/README.md

 ### Baby Steps To Learn Data Science From None To Master

 1. Project Implementation Architecture

 ![](images/OriginalArchitecture.jpg)

-is an Internet hosting service for software development and version control using Git.
-It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.
+2. Git and GitHub - It is an Internet hosting service for software development and version control using Git.
+It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration for every project.

+3. Dockers

+## You are open to contribute your experience related to data science learnings and best practises, which can be the edge and help to compete in the growing competition.